ferrpiccinini/HTML-CSS-JS_Notepad_project/README.md

-Final project for the Web Programming Algorithms course, involving a user authentication system with API and token, while developing user experience concepts.
+Final project for the Web Programming Algorithms course, where I developed a user authentication system using API and token-based authentication.
+The project focused on enhancing user experience concepts while applying fundamental programming techniques.